Adnan Rashid

 Research Fellow

 Leading advanced research in formal verification of safety-critical systems using HOL Light and Isabelle/HOL.
-Performing deep safety analysis of autonomous systems.
 Advising graduate students on their research topics.

 Assistant Professor